Andra kammaren

 The Andra kammaren (lit.
-Second Chamber) was the lower house of the bicameral Riksdag of Sweden between 1866 and 1970 that replaced the Riksdag of the Estates.
+"Second Chamber", often abbreviated 'AK'; referred to in some non-Swedish sources as the Chamber of Deputies) was the lower house of the bicameral Riksdag of Sweden between 1866 and 1970 that replaced the Riksdag of the Estates.
 The upper house was the Första kammaren.

 At the time of its abolition the chamber had 233 members, who were elected for four-year terms of office by men and women over the age of twenty.
 Both chambers had the same powers.
 At the last general election in 1968, the Social Democrats received more than half the votes.

 Early composition

 Until 1916, the Andra kammaren was composed of 230 members, elected by popular vote.
 Members of the chamber served for three-year terms and were typically sworn in during September of the election year, except in the case of mid-term appointments, for which solemnization was immediate; members of the chamber appointed midway through a term finished out that term and then were required to achieve re-election at the regular interval to retain their seat.